Libby's H*O*P*E*

 RSS Google Ovarian Cancer News

-• Repurposed drug may extend survival in aggressive ovarian cancer, trial shows - The Guardian
+• New drug may extend survival in aggressive ovarian cancer, trial shows - The Guardian

-• Giuseppe Caruso: Two Pivotal Studies in Platinum Resistant Recurrent Ovarian Cancer - Oncodaily
+• Dr Monk on Pivotal Biomarkers in Recurrent Ovarian Cancer - OncLive

 Top Posts